Infrared: Photobiomodulation

 Near-infrared light, or photobiomodulation, is used for treatment of chemotherapy-induced oral ulceration as well as wound healing.
 There is some work relating to anti-herpes virus treatment.
 Research projects include work on central nervous system healing effects via cytochrome c oxidase upregulation and other possible mechanisms.

 Health hazards

 Strong infrared radiation in certain industry high-heat settings may be hazardous to the eyes, resulting in damage or blindness to the user.
 Since the radiation is invisible, special IR-proof goggles must be worn in such places.

-History of infrared science
+Scientific history

 The discovery of infrared radiation is ascribed to William Herschel, the astronomer, in the early 19th century.
 Herschel published his results in 1800 before the Royal Society of London.
 Herschel used a prism to refract light from the sun and detected the infrared, beyond the red part of the spectrum, through an increase in the temperature recorded on a thermometer.
 He was surprised at the result and called them "Calorific Rays".
 The term "infrared" did not appear until late 19th century.
+The Latin prefix infra- means below, as it is light below red on the spectrum.
+An earlier experiment in 1790 by Marc-Auguste Pictet demonstrated the reflection and focusing of radiant heat via mirrors in the absence of visible light.